sinonjs/sinon/CONTRIBUTING.md

 If you are contributing to a Sinon project, you'll probably want to configure your editors ([ESLint](https://eslint.org/docs/user-guide/integrations#editors), [Prettier](https://prettier.io/docs/en/editors.html)) to make editing code a more enjoyable experience.

-The ESLint verification (which includes Prettier) will be run before unit tests in the CI environment.
-The build will fail if the source code does not pass the style check.
+Both Prettier and ESLint will check the code in pre-commit hooks (when installed) and will be run before unit tests in the CI environment.
+The build will fail if the source code does not pass the checks.

 You can run the linter locally: